dotnet/upgrade-assistant/README.md

 1. This Upgrade Assistant depends on [try-convert](https://github.com/dotnet/try-convert).
 In order for the tool to run correctly, you must install the try-convert tool for converting project files to the new SDK style.
 If you already have try-convert installed, you may need to update it instead (since upgrade-assistant depends on version 0.7.157502 or later)
     1. To install try-convert: `dotnet tool install -g try-convert`
     1. To update try-convert: `dotnet tool update -g try-convert`
+    1. If try-convert fails to install, try ignoring failed NuGet sources during install by running: `dotnet tool install -g try-convert --ignore-failed-sources`
+        1. Because .NET CLI tools (like try-convert and upgrade-assistant) are installed via NuGet, if you have invalid or authenticated NuGet sources in your [NuGet configuration](https://docs.microsoft.com/nuget/consume-packages/configuring-nuget-behavior), that can cause installation issues.
+Ignoring failed sources will work past those problems.

 ### Installation steps